-While finishing school, Griffin was able to make some essential connections allowing him to further himself as a singer/songwriter.
-The summer before his final semester Griffin interned at Leo Burnett in Chicago as a music supervision intern.
+In Nashville, Griffin was able to make some essential connections allowing him to further himself as a singer/songwriter.
+Before his final semester, Griffin interned at Leo Burnett in Chicago as a music supervision intern.
 After hearing Griffin’s music, his boss encouraged him to audition for American Idol Season 12 just two days before the audition took place.
-The chance paid off and Griffin ended up going all the way to Hollywood and having his audition aired on national TV.
+Despite the whirlwind experience, he ended up going all the way to Hollywood and having his audition aired.